Dedalus PDE solver

-I'm the lead developer of Dedalus, an open-source framework for solving differential equations with modern spectral methods.
-Dedalus is composed of generalized algorithms that can accomodate a broad range of custom equation sets and spectral domains.
-It's written in Python 3 and is easy to use on a laptop, yet calls compiled libraries for performance-critical routines and can scale to thousands of cores with MPI.
+I'm the lead developer of Dedalus, an open-source framework for solving partial differential equations with modern spectral methods.
+Dedalus uses symbolic model specification to produce spectrally accurate, optimally sparse, and automatically parallelized solvers for broad ranges of custom equation sets on simple domains.
+It's written in Python and is easy to use on a laptop, yet calls compiled libraries for performance-critical routines and scales to thousands of cores with MPI.

 Glacial meltwater plumes